plundering/plunder-reference/README.md

 it.
-And that bijection can contain higher level concepts like, "This binary tree value pattern matches to the well known specification of natural number subtract, just run natural number subtract instead of performing all the raw lambda term substitutions."
+And that bijection can contain higher level concepts like, "This binary tree value pattern matches to the well known specification of natural number subtract, just run natural number subtract instead of performing all the raw function application."

 But even when pattern matched by the interpreter, `sub` is still a value you can print and inspect.
+Without delving into the function representation, you can see that we're able to pull apart `sub` into its component binary tree values with the standard `car`, `cdr`, `cadr` etc.

     $ sire tests/laws.sire
-    [a ton of output, printing out each value in the standard library]
+    [a ton of output, printing out each value in the standard library] ;
+    ; ==== Sire REPL ====
+    ;
+    ; Since input is multi-line, there is currently no input-prompt.
+    ; Just type away!
+    ;

-    > sub
+    sub
     [sub a b]:=[exec:dec a b]

-    > lawBody | pinItem sub
+    car sub
+    _/4

+    cdr sub
+    _/(sub a b ? exec:dec a b)

+    cadr sub
-    _/[0 [0 exec-dec 1] 2]
+    _/[0 %sub 2]

+You can also construct the raw function value by putting its parts back
+together:

+    ((car sub) (cdr sub))
+    [sub a b]:=[exec:dec a b]

+    sub 10 2
+    _/8

+    ((car sub) (cdr sub)) 10 3
+    _/7

+    ((car sub) ((cadr sub) (cddr sub))) 10 4
+    _/6

+    ((car sub) ((cadr sub) ((caddr sub) (cdddr sub)))) 10 5 _/5

 You might complain that focusing so hard on partial application is a distraction (we disagree, since a lot of functions in Haskell are defined in terms of smaller functions), so let's focus on data structures.

-In the unenriched lambda calculus, index based vectors are partially applied functions.

-    > {1 2 3 4}
+If you just had function application and a system which pattern matched binary trees, how would you encode vectors?
+Well, you could encode them as partially applied functions.
+This would be so common, you probably want literal syntax for it:

     {1 2 3 4}
+    _/{1 2 3 4}

+But what is this value?
+It's a well known constructor function which can be pattern matched by the interpreter.
+We give it the size of the vector.

+    mkRow 4
+    _/R4

-    > mkRow 4 1 2 3 4
+    mkRow 4 1 2 3 4
-    {1 2 3 4}
+    _/{1 2 3 4}

+    mkRow 4 1 2 3 4 0
+    _/R4
-This value is also statically pattern matchable by the interpreter and can be replaced with whatever array like data structure the host language has instead of doing all the lambda term manipulation.
-Likewise, functions that operate on vectors can be statically recognizable so that they can then operate on that memory optimized structure.

-And if an interpreter doesn't implement this pattern matching, it doesn't break semantics at all.
+This value can be statically pattern matched by the interpreter and can be replaced with whatever array like data structure the host language has instead of doing all the function application.
+Likewise, functions that operate on vectors can be statically recognized so that they can then operate on that memory optimized structure.
+But if an interpreter doesn't implement pattern matching, it doesn't break semantics at all because it can just evaluate the raw binary tree.

+Using partial function application, you can build data structures that are backed by optimized representations.
+And since they're just function application values, you can serialize them or send these values over a wire, even between interpreters written in different languages with different internal structures.

 More Documentation
 ==================